joelstrohmeier/website/src/about.md

 While each role has its unique challenges, a constant throughout my career has been a fascination with communication through words and images, digital systems and interfaces and how we can use design for 'good'.

 I am currently working for the BBC as an accessibility specialist.
 Before this, I worked in accessibility and inclusion as Principal Accessibility Consultant at Nomensa &mdash; a strategic experience design agency.

+My work on accessible card components has been featured in: MI6 Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.